bluez-sh/gsoc-2019-log/log.md

 the demuxer henceforth (which is much important).
 Specifically I have to think on how to manage tiles, which is, I guess, the most challenging part of the project.

+### July 2: Tuesday

+I did some research on tiled heif files.
+Looked through old discussions in projects like imagemagik and gpac.
+They have already added working support for heif, and reading through those discussions gave me a lot of insight on how Apple did things with their files.

+Looks like Apple heic files typically divide an image into 48 tiles (8x6), each usually of size 512x512, sequentially ordered from left to right and top to bottom.
+If the full image does not have an even size, some part in the left edge and bottom edge is apparently left blank, and needs to be cropped (not sure about this but found it in a discussion).
+These tiles are also individual hevc encoded frames and hence will need to be decoded individually and then stitched up to get the full image.
+Sounds pretty simple but actually implementing it is another story.

+Anyway, will have to do some more investigation, and maybe discuss things with other developers before I start implementing.